 Detractors have made claims that tree-planting does not affect climate change in the slightest.
 This is partially true, as aimless reforestation cannot avert climate change.
 Instead, tree-planting initiatives and ENGOs should focus on carbon sequestration trees instead, for maximum efficiency in carbon sequestration.

 As a tree-planting initiative, Tenere is proud to endorse tree-planting projects worldwide.
 For each purchase you make, a donation will be made to a trustworthy tree-planting project.
-See how many trees we have helped bring into the world here.

 Author